jhpyle/docassemble/_docs/documents.md

 **docassemble** uses caching to avoid assembling the same document more than once.

+This interview demonstrates how the document caching works:

+{% include side-by-side.html demo="document-cache" %}

-In most situations, this is a welcome feature.
+In most situations, document caching is a welcome feature because users do not have to wait as long.
 However, it might not always be what you want.

-This interview demonstrates how the document caching works.
+For example, if you present the same document in two different [`question`]s using [`attachment code`], the same document that was assembled for the first [`question`] will be presented in the second [`question`], even if changes were made to the underlying variables in the interim.
+To force the re-assembly of the document, use [`code`] to deletes the variable that represents the document.
+Here is an example:

-{% include side-by-side.html demo="document-cache" %}
+{% include side-by-side.html demo="document-cache-invalidate" %}

+If you want to turn off document caching entirely for a given interview, see the [`cache documents` feature].

+[`cache documents` feature]: {{ site.baseurl }}/docs/initial.html#cache documents
 [Mako]: http://www.makotemplates.org/
 [Markdown]: https://daringfireball.net/projects/markdown/
 [YAML]: https://en.wikipedia.org/wiki/YAML